-The Health and Safety at Work etc. Act 1974 provides for a specific duty on the employer to conduct his or her undertaking "in such a way to ensure, so far as is reasonably practicable, that persons not in his employment who may be affected thereby are not thereby exposed to risks to their health or safety".
-Also, it shall be the duty of each person who has control of premises to take such measures as it is reasonable for a person in his or her position to take to ensure, so far as is reasonably practicable, that the premises are safe and without risks to health.
-In practice,
+The Health and Safety at Work etc. Act 1974 provides for a specific duty on the employer to conduct his or her undertaking "in such a way to ensure, so far as is reasonably practicable, that persons not in his employment who may be affected thereby are not thereby exposed to risks to their health or safety"80.
+Also, it shall be the duty of each person

-&lt;sup>382 The most recent survey about the risks of injuries of agency workers in Italy reveals that the injury rate is almost double than the one of stable workers, especially in the construction sector: see INAIL, 2005 Report.
+77 The most recent survey about the risks of injuries of agency workers in Italy reveals that the injury rate is almost double than the one of stable workers, especially in the construction sector: see INAIL, 2005 Report.